tommysisk/writhe_tools/README.md

 writhe.compute_writhe(length=1)

+# OR use GPUs if they are available, will automatically distribute to all GPU devices

+writhe.compute_writhe(length=1, cuda=True)

 # results are stored to the class instance (see details in following cell about compute_writhe)

 # save the result with default arguments (None, see below next code block)